nitesh1994/CrossObjectZookeeper/README.md

 # CrossObjectZookeeper
-Coordinate cross object transaction using Apache Zookeeper
+Coordinate cross object transaction in Ceph using Apache Zookeeper